Month: September 2012

 Anyone who hasn’t been living under a rock in recent days will be aware that GoDaddy recently suffered an outage that left millions of its client’s websites inaccessible.
 While this sort of downtime will obviously affect a site’s traffic and therefore revenue, many people are asking whether it will have an effect on their SEO.

 The short answer to that question is no, probably not.
-Google is generally not happy when they coming knocking and find that a site in their index has apparently disappeared, but they are also aware that problems occur, and so long as they don’t occur regularly then a site’s SERP ranking is unlikely to be degraded.
-Reliability is important, and a site that is regularly down will take a ranking hit, but a short period of unavailability is an anomaly, not a trend that is useful as a signal.
+Google generally isn’t happy when they find a site has disappeared from their index.
+However, they know problems happen.
+As long as these problems aren’t regular, a site’s SERP ranking likely won’t drop.
+Reliability is important.
+Therefore, a site that is often down will be ranked lower.
+But a short period of unavailability is unusual.
+It’s not a useful signal of a negative trend. (more…)

 There’s been a fair bit of chatter in recent months about the value of nofollow links for SEO.
-It’s been claimed that when assessing a site’s backlink profile, Google takes into account nofollow links as a signal of naturalness.
-Whether that’s true or not, it’s useful for any SEO to understand the nature of nofollow links, and especially whether nofollow backlinks are really worth pursuing.
+Google considers nofollow links a naturalness signal when evaluating backlink profiles.
+Truth aside, every SEO should understand nofollow links.
+The key question: Are nofollow backlinks actually worth pursuing? (more…)